 - The children who fit the criteria raise their hands

 - Children take turns counting by walking around and touching each hand

-- Tip!!
-Keep a deck of cards in an elastic with all students' names.
-Choose the top name for each child's turn and then put it on the bottom of the pile.
+Keep a deck of student name cards in an elastic band close by or in your pocket.
+Choose the top name for each child’s turn and then put it on the bottom of the pile.
 Continue choosing from the top for the next activity of the day.
-This way, although the activities may change, all children get the same amount of turns.
+This way, although the activities may change, all children get the same amount of turns being “it”.

-Although this takes lots of sticky notes the children become more aware of how their name is composed of letters and have an opportunity to count each letter.
+Although this takes lots of sticky notes the children become more aware of how their name is composed of letters and have an opportunity to count how many letters in each name.

 - chart paper

 - small size sticky notes in 2 colors

 - strips of card to tape the notes onto